spencercjh/crabscore_springboot/README.md

 It's a third main version of CrabScore.
 Relative to the previous version:

-* I use Mybatis Plus to replace generated mybatis dynamic SQL in XML file
+* Use Mybatis Plus to replace generated mybatis dynamic SQL in XML file;
-* use optimistic lock to guarantee concurrency conflict during data updating
+* Use optimistic lock to guarantee concurrency conflict during data updating;
-* use `@Async` to speed ​​up some processes and many `TODO` or `FIXME` feature.
+* Use `@Async` to speed ​​up some processes and many `TODO` or `FIXME` feature;
 * To simplify object storage, I perform this feature inside the service instead of using third-party services.
 For more information, please check `top.spencercjh.crabscore.refactory.service.BaseUploadFileService` .
-These codes reference some businesses codes I wrote during my internship.
+These codes reference some businesses codes I wrote during my internship;
+* Constrain NPEs using `org.jetbrains.annotations`.
+* Implement REST specifications **more correctly** than before.

 ## To Do in Feature